-Sinosteel Midwest Corporation has joined with two other Murchison miners to fund and participate in a new $15,000 three-part program run by the Cooperative Murchison Community Education Initiative (CMCE) in partnership with the Department of Education.
+Sinosteel Midwest Group has joined with two other Murchison miners to fund and participate in a new $15,000 three-part program run by the Cooperative Murchison Community Education Initiative (CMCE) in partnership with the Department of Education.

 The program, which includes Sinosteel Midwest, Crosslands Resources and Oakajee Port and Rail, includes calling on number of Aboriginal employees to be involved in a mentoring program for secondary students throughout the Murchison region.

 Sinosteel Midwest COO Giulio Casello joined with other industry and government leaders in Cue last week to launch the program.